 The first thing you need to understand about your credit report is that it’s not a constantly changing number.
 The best way to think of it is to think of it as a snapshot of your credit rating, but not a constantly running video.
 When a lender pays for a credit report to be run on you they are generating the report at that time, not accessing a report that’s constantly held regarding your credit history.

 What’s in a credit report?

 A credit report shows your credit and loan accounts, the balance owed for each, and the payment history for each account.
-Any unpaid or past-due bills, even phone bills and non-credit contracts, can show up in your credit report as a red flag.
+Any unpaid or past-due bills, even phone bills and non-credit contracts can show up in your credit report as a red flag.
 Your credit score is based on the information contained in your credit report.

 How can you see your own credit report?

-You can check your request your own credit report to check your credit score.
+You can check your request for your own credit report to check your credit score.
 Checking your own credit report does NOT hurt your credit score.
 When you check your own credit report you are making what is called a ‘soft’ inquiry.
 If you or a lender just checks your credit report it’s called a ‘soft’ inquiry.

 Who else can see my credit report?